 Tweedmouth would keep the yellow pups from these litters to continue working on his breeding program.
 The other puppies would normally be given to friends and family.
 The Yellow puppies that he would keep he would continue breeding with other wavy or flat-coated retrievers, other Tweed Water Spaniels, and a red setter.
 He always kept the dogs that he wanted to continue breeding and give away the others.

-By the 1900’s, Lord Tweedmouth’s sons brought the first Golden Retrievers over to America.
+By the 1900s, Lord Tweedmouth’s sons brought the first Golden Retrievers over to America.
 They were not registered with the Kennels at that time.
 They were, however, valued for their abilities in being a great asset when taken out hunting and also for their good-natured temperament inside the home.
-They then went on to being great competitors in dog shows and obedience competitions.
+They then went on to be great competitors in dog shows and obedience competitions.

 In 1904, Don of Gerwyn, a liver-coated descendant of the Tweedmouth stock won the International Gundog League trial.
 He is one of the most well-known dogs of his line for this accomplishment.
 In 1908, Golden Retrievers, then known as Flat Coats (Golden), had their first debut in England at the Crystal Palace show.